Nootropic profile

 What is Forskolin?

 Forskolin is a labdane diterpene compound extracted from the roots of Coleus forskohlii (now classified as Plectranthus barbatus), a member of the mint family native to India, Nepal, and Thailand.
-It has been used for centuries in traditional Ayurvedic medicine for various health conditions.

 - Typical dose: 125-250 mg of Coleus forskohlii extract standardised to 10-20% forskolin (providing 12.5-50 mg active forskolin)